-Nigel Waterson lives in a small village just West of Stirling called Gargunnock.
+Nigel Waterson, pictured above with his boat, lives in a small village just West of Stirling called Gargunnock.
 He’s spent lots of time on the Isle of Skye and gives you some suggestions for things to see and do in the Highlands and Islands although mainly the island of Skye.
-He also shares a video of bowriding dolphins!
+He also shares an amazing video of bowriding dolphins!

 I’ve been a perpetual visitor to Skye for years.
 Gargunnock is just where the Scottish mountains start so you can imagine how beautiful the drive to Skye is.